Purchases made through links earn us a small commission, at no extra cost to you.

 - Val-Jalbert is located near Lac Saint-Jean and the town of Chambord.

-- Val-Jalbert is open from May to October.
+- Val-Jalbert is typically open from late May to early October.

 - Accommodations on site include rooms in period homes, or you can stay off-site in a nearby campground.